-We compare Shopify and Etsy side by side to work out which ecommerce platform offers a better deal for online sellers.
+We compare two popular e-commerce platforms to see which offers a better deal for online sellers.

-Shopify and Etsy are two of the biggest names in the world of ecommerce.
-Shopify allows you to create your own online store and sell via multiple online channels, while Etsy is an online marketplace for handmade goods, vintage items and craft supplies.
+Shopify and Etsy are two of the biggest names in e-commerce.
+Create your own online store and sell on multiple platforms with Shopify, or sell your handmade goods, vintage items or craft supplies with Etsy’s online marketplace.

 Shopify’s monthly fees vary based on the pricing plan you select: